RoslynCodeClub/clubwebsite/workshops/2021-22/javascript4/readme/README.md

 ### Step 3: Set Up the `setup()`

 p5 not only has a console, but a stage where shapes, objects, and images can be displayed.

-To set that up, for code the `setup()` function.
+To create that stage, let's code the `setup()` function.
 In p5, and in other languages such as Processing, `setup()` is automatically called ONCE at the start when a program is ran.
+*There is also a `draw()` function that runs 60 times a second continually, which you can use for animation and live updates to your stage.*

 ```javascript
 function setup(){
   createCanvas(windowWidth,windowHeight);